columbia-applied-data-science/rosetta/examples/vw_helpers.md

 ```

 ### Method 2: `files_to_vw.py`
 `files_to_vw.py` is a fast and simple command line utility for converting files to VW format.
-Installing `dspy` will put these utilities in your path.
+Installing `rosetta` will put these utilities in your path.

 * Try converting the first 5 files in `my_base_path`.
 The following should print 5 lines of of results, in [vw format][vwinput]